carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ### Add a Code Chunk

 Ok, let's add some code!
 There are already some plots included in our code but as static images.
 Now, we will add some additional plots, but generated straight from R code - which are also more reproducible and easier to update than static images.
-Using code to generated images directly assures us that if there are any changes to the data or code the plots will update automatically.
-We also don't have to generate the new plots, save them as images, and then add them back in to our paper.
-Not only is this a time-saver, but it helps to prevent version errors as well!
+Using code to generate images directly assures us that if there are any changes to the data or code the plots will update automatically.
+We also don't have to generate the new plots, save them as images, and then add them back into our paper.
+Not only is this a time-saver, but it also helps prevent version errors!

 Navigate to the end of the paper where it says **"Example 8"**.
 This is where we will add our first code chunk.